 When Wang submitted her request for help, I reviewed her entire paper trail, which was quite long.
 She had used the Airbnb resolution center, so there were chats with Airbnb and with Robert, the second Airbnb host.

-The Elliott Advocacy team receives many complaints from travelers who have an Airbnb problem.
+The Elliott Advocacy team receives many complaints from travelers who have Airbnb problems.
 For example:

 - How did she make two accidental Airbnb bookings in Paris